OndrejValla/TALENTED-PEOPLE/README.md

 *
 *
 *

 ---
-6. Dropdown menu to Select Photography Style was not working as expected.
+6. Dropdown menu to Select Photography Category was not working as expected.
 I used code from Code Institute Lesson [Task Manager Auth Tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/04-AddingATask-WritingToTheDatabase/02-materialize-select-validation/static/js/script.js) Which fixed this issue.
 Thank You The Code Institute!

+*
+*
+*

+---

 # Deployment